Discover the rental value of any residential property

 RENTestimate should be used to determine the rental investment potential of a property, and should not be used to determine the actual investment performance of the rental asset.

 Listed below are some of the reasons why the accuracy may be low in price and rent valuations:

 Not enough data: The estimate calculation requires the surrounding recent rental or sale records to be similar to the property being estimated.
 If there are not enough comparables, the model falls short at a granular level and has no choice but to revert to a larger geography.
 This can lead to more comparables, however, they may be more dissimilar to a property, and so the estimate becomes inaccurate.

 Incorrect data: Much of the information received is from public records, so the data may have been entered incorrectly at the source.

 Missing data: Some of the important facts about house (e.g. bedrooms, bathrooms, square footage, year built) may not be available from the source.

 The property RENTestimate is derived from our estimated market rent (Rent Valuation), price (Price Valuation) and expenses (Expense estimate).
 RENTestimate is calculated for more than 113 million homes nationwide.
 It can be a preliminary reference in determining the rental investment potential of a home and is not an official appraisal or investment commitment.
 The RENTestimate is auto computed based on millions of data points focusing on special parameters, location, market growth, employment, rentability and so on.

 We also produce the RENTestimate forecast, which is a 1-year prediction of a property’s rent and price on historical data.
 In some areas, we may not be able to produce an RENTestimate at all.
 The RENTestimate’s accuracy varies by the availability of data in a neighborhood and market.

-* It is important to note that the Rent Estimate is starting point for assessing market-rate SFR rents, and should not be used to determine lease values.
+* It is important to note that the Rent Valuation is starting point for assessing market-rate SFR rents, and should not be used to determine lease values.